cj6046/cj6046/README.md

 # Currently Learning

-Currently, I am in Computer Science II and primarily learning Java in class (while teaching myself C++ on the side).
-However, I've had experience with C#, HTML, CSS, and Python as well.
+Currently, I am in Computer Science II and primarily learning Java in class.
+But I have A LOT to learn, so I am actively teaching myself Python, C++, html, css, and javascript on the side.
 Obviously, I cannot post my class projects here due to plagiarism issues, but I am trying to upload as many personal projects as I can while working and taking a full course load!
 Please forgive the lack of repos...

 # Main Interests

-Autonomity in robotics is my main area of interest.
+Autonomy in robotics is my main area of interest.
 I really want to get involved in self-driving cars, autonomous UAV's, or self-mobilizing robots such as those developed at Boston Dynamics.
 Embedded systems are a second area of interest (and giving those systems the ability to learn on their own!).
-The Internet of Things is ever expanding and I would love to be a part of it.
+The Internet of Things is ever expanding and I am going to be a part of it.
 I can't wait to learn more, especially in professional settings!

 ## Secondary Interests and Hobbies